Reinstatement and Reactivation

 When an F-1 student’s I-20 has been terminated, there are two options to restore active status.

-Depart and re-enter the U.S. with a new I-20 (issued by the school where you lost your status or a new school).
-Typically, the student returns to his/her home country for this option.
-The student may need a new visa also issued by the nearest U.S. consulate or Embassy in his/her home country:
+Depart and re-enter the U.S. with a new I-20 from the school where you lost status or from a new school.
+This option requires the student to return to his/her home country.
+The student may also need a new visa also issued by the local U.S. Embassy or Consulate.

-Current Students: In order to get a new I-20 from Georgia State, you will need to provide ISSS with new financial information and be enrolled full time (unless authorized) for the current semester.
-For more details, come to our office to speak with an advisor about the process and risks involved.
+Current Students: To obtain a new I-20 from GSU, provide ISSS with updated financial information and be enrolled full time for the current semester.
+You are encouraged to contact your ISSS Advisor to discuss risks associated with this option.

-This option is only available to current students.
-In order to apply for reinstatement, you will have to complete a reinstatement application (see Reinstatement Checklist).
-Reinstatement is currently taking 6-9 months, but it does allow the student to remain in the U.S. while the petition is pending (being processed) by United States Citizen and Immigration Services – USCIS.
-In the event Reinstatement will likely take longer than the 60 day grace period after your program of study ends, you will not be eligible for OPT.
+Only available to current F1 students.
+Complete the Reinstatement Checklist.
+Reinstatement currently takes up to 9 months, but it allows the student to remain in the U.S. while the petition is being processed USCIS.
+If reinstatement takes longer than the 60 day grace period after completion of your program of study end, you will not be eligible for OPT.
 Please contact your ISSS advisor about this option.